-We are aware that not all these measures will be possible if you are living with children but keep following this guidance to the best of your ability.
+Not all these measures will be possible if you are living with children but keep following this guidance to the best of your ability.

-What we have seen so far is that children with COVID-19 appear to be less severely affected.
+Children with COVID-19 appear to be less severely affected.
 It is nevertheless important to do your best to ensure that all members of your household follow this guidance.

 For those with learning disabilities, autism or serious mental illness

-We are aware that not all these measures will be possible if you, or those you are living with, have significant conditions such as learning disabilities, autism or serious mental illness.
+Not all these measures will be possible if you, or those you are living with, have significant conditions such as learning disabilities, autism or serious mental illness.
 Please keep following this guidance to the best of your ability, whilst keeping yourself and those close to you safe and well, ideally in line with any existing care plans.